 When thinking of the romantic idea of starting up your engine and riding across the length of Vietnam there are generally two schools of thought.
 Firstly that it’s the stupidest idea ever.
 The roads are wild, bad and dangerous and most riders are woefully inexperienced.
 The second is the opposite.
 That this is the adventure of a lifetime, the best way to see the country and an easy way to get from one end to the other!
 Some rather naively think it’s actually a shorter trip!
 Well.
-We’re here to tell you the truth lies very much in the middle.
+We’re here to tell you the truth lies very much in the middle but it is one of the many things to do in Vietnam that we recommend!
 We set off having never ridden a motorbike before with brave stupidity in the chaos of Saigon with a 3 week target in mind!
 7 weeks later we finally sold them, after the most amazing, challenging and downright insane few weeks.
 Here’s our tips, advice and what we learnt during that time: The ultimate guide to Vietnam by motorbike!

 Buy a good bike: The number 1 tip for Vietnam by motorbike!

 This is the most important thing you will do and its important for a few main reasons: safety, enjoyability and overall cost.
 Most backpackers go for the Honda Win, a cheap Chinese fake for around $200-$300.
 Don’t be fooled, you can’t ever get hold of a “new” or “Genuine” one.
 The problem with these bikes is that they never work properly, they are built to fall apart, be made to look good as new and then fall apart again.
 Its a great money spinner but a sure fire way to have a frustrating, expensive and even dangerous trip.